-During the interview, dates of events were collected as month and year, except for the respondent's date of birth, which was collected as month, day, and year.
-For every date asked in the interview, including the respondent's date of birth, the month and year information was converted to "century months" by subtracting 1900 from the year, then multiplying the remainder by 12, and adding the number of the month, where January = 1, February = 2, and so on.
-(Note that the respondent's day of birth is not available on the public use file.
-His or her birthday is converted to the century month variable cmbirth.)
+During the interview, dates of events were collected as month and year.
+For every date asked in the interview, the month and year information was converted to "century months" by subtracting 1900 from the year, then multiplying the remainder by 12, and adding the number of the month, where January = 1, February = 2, and so on.

-'''

 For instance:

-'''